BeardedPlatypus/Functional.NetCDF/README.md

 A simple .NET NetCDF4 wrapper for windows written in F# targeting NETStandard 2.0.

-The current focus is on reading `.nc`files, and not so much creating new files.
+The current focus is on reading existing `.nc`files, and not so much creating new files.

+## Dependencies

+* [NetCDF 4.8.0](https://www.unidata.ucar.edu/software/netcdf/docs/index.html): native library for reading and writing NetCDF files
+* [F#](https://fsharp.org/): all relevant wrapper code